notdb/USA-Constitution/README.md

 With the exception of the commits made in 1971, the year was actually 1791, I did this:

-1983 - Drop the 19 and add 1000 => 183x

-Thus We don't have a specific year and it is confusing.

-Going forward though, any amendments should use the actual amended date since there will be no confusion for this scheme and anything occurring after 2000.

 ## The Eighteenth Amendment